plurigrid/agent/README.md

 5. In `agent/config/config.py`, set your DATA_DIR to the directory of files that you want to input to the agent.

-6. Run your agent, e.g. `python3 agent/agents/digital_twin.py`
+6. Run your agent, e.g. `python agent/agents/digital_twin.py`

 ## Organizational Loops